 At the end of second or third year, students may apply to take a year out of their medical degree to study for an intercalated degree.
 This extra research focused year will lead to either a qualification at Bachelor or Master’s level.

-Year 4 Immersion in Practice 2. and Year 5 Preparation for Practice During the fourth and fifth years you gain further experience in child health, women's health, mental health, cancer, Ageing and Health.
+Year 4 Immersion in Practice 2. and Year 5 Preparation for Practice During the fourth and fifth years you gain further experience in child health, women's health, mental health, cancer, general practice and Ageing and Health.
 Integrated teaching between primary and secondary care offers an opportunity for you to consolidate and advance your clinical skills and enhance your clinical and related knowledge.
 In fifth year you have the opportunity to undertake an assistantship, during which you complete the range of tasks undertaken by a Foundation Doctor.
 Professionalism, ethics, communication, teamwork, and related behavioural science is embedded through the Double-Helical Themes.

 People teaching youCentre for Medical Education